 There are two main traps companies fall into when they approach data management:

 With these two TCO traps in mind, how can you circumvent them?
 What are the best practices?

 Cloud is here to stay, so be wary of solutions created for on-premises applications – for a cloud business, this means you may pay for the data management costs of forklifting an enterprise on-prem solution into the cloud.
-Having a solution that’s truly cloud-native with clear licensing and highly efficient usage of hardware and storage means you’ll realize the lower expenditures you’ve always needed in order to collect and analyze all your data and turn it into action with the insights you need.
+Having a log management solution that’s truly cloud-native with clear licensing and highly efficient usage of hardware and storage means you’ll realize the lower expenditures you’ve always needed in order to collect and analyze all your data and turn it into action with the insights you need.